Research centres

 Established in 2005, the CII is an interdepartmental centre created by HYMS and Biology.
 It houses 12 PIs (including Kaye and Smith) and 45 research staff and students.
 Since opening, it has attracted over £16M in charity and research council funding including program grant awards from the Wellcome Trust and MRC.
 Research in CII focuses on the immunology of chronic disease, with a particular emphasis on neglected tropical diseases.
 CII is a hub for CIDCATS, a Wellcome 4 year PhD program.

-Centre of Health and Population Sciences (ChaPS)
+Centre for Health and Population Sciences (CHaPS)

 Centre for Reviews and Dissemination (CRD)